30 Jun 2019 Best Burial Insurance for Parents

 Like the name suggests, Burial insurance is designed to cover the cost of your funeral.
 No health check is needed to take out a policy.

-Burial Insurance is type of whole life insurance that provides a payout of $2,000 to $50,000 designed not to support your survivors but to spare them the burden of your post-death expenses, especially if your estate can’t cover the cost.
+Burial Insurance is a type of whole life insurance that provides a payout of $2,000 to $50,000 designed not to support your survivors but to spare them the burden of your post-death expenses, especially if your estate can’t cover the cost.

 How Much Does Burial Insurance for Parents Cost?